Help restore hope Firsthand

 - How is international airfare arranged?

-- What is the Orphan Outreach policy on checking bags?
+- What is the Orphan Outreach baggage policy?

 Orphan Outreach requests that trip participants do not add personal travel days before or after their mission trip.